 Spain’s oldest bullring is in Ronda

-The spilling of blood in the Plaza de Toros continues, and Spain’s modern day bullfighting owes much to Ronda.
-As a feat of architecture the bullring is worthy of attention; even if you abhor its existence la corrida remains deeply ingrained in the culture of Spain.
+Modern-day bullfighting owes much to Ronda.
+As a feat of architecture, the oldest bullring in Spain is worthy of attention; even if you abhor its existence la corrida remains deeply ingrained in the culture of the country.
 An accompanying museum goes some way to explaining its place here, and the influential role played by the Romero dynasty that developed the form of bullfighting still practised today.

-If you prefer your blood red to be swirling in a glass and to be spilled rather from the grape, then Ronda will certainly not disappoint; neither if you prefer whites.
+If you prefer your blood red to be swirling in a glass and spilled from the grape, then Ronda will certainly not disappoint; neither if you prefer whites.
 La Sangre de Ronda (blood of Ronda) wine cellar and museum is housed in a building that was an Arab palace and dates back a thousand years.
 Here you can taste Ronda wines, produced even in ancient times due to the excellence of the climate and terrain, accompanied by a selection of Andalucian tapas (light bites).
-Tapas in the town rightly enjoy an enthusiastic following; there are many places to try them, including fashionable Traga Tapas, La Leyenda and Faustino.
+Tapas in the town rightly enjoy an enthusiastic following; there are many places to try them, including fashionable Tragata and De Locos Tapas.

-When you have had your fill of Ronda’s historic centre, recross the bridge for retail therapy in the town’s lively La Calle Espinel where you can buy locally produced foods, wine and leather accessories from Ubrique including beautiful handbags, with plenty of stopping places for the obligatory coffee and sweet treat.
+When you have had your fill of Ronda’s historic centre, re-cross the bridge for retail therapy in the town’s lively La Calle Espinel where you can buy locally produced foods, wine and leather accessories from Ubrique, including beautiful handbags, with plenty of places to stop off for coffee and cakes.